 # World population by level of fertility over time, 1950-2050

-The following map shows the total fertility rate around the world.
+The map shows the total fertility rate from the 1950s to 2015.
 Press play to see how fertility changed since the 1950s.

 # Total Fertility Rate around the world over the last two centuries

-The following chart shows the Total Fertility Rate dataset published by Gapminder.org.
-It includes estimates for all countries over the last 200 years: Add any country to the chart by clicking ‘+ Add Country’.
+The following map shows the Total Fertility Rate dataset published by Gapminder.org.
+It includes estimates for all countries over the last 200 years and includes projections from the UN until the end of the century.

 # Birth Rates Around the World